Meet the Board

 Kevin started his career in 1988 as a MP/K9 handler in the USMC then transitioned to a sworn civilian LE between 1992-1995 with Kinston, NC Police Department.
 He moved back home to Tuscarawas County and picked up LE again, working part time for the villages of Dennison and Port Washington from 1996-1998.
 He was then hired full time at the Canton Police Department in the summer of 1998.

 During his career at CPD, he worked as a narcotics detective with the Stark Metropolitan Narcotics Unit, plank owner of the Gang Task Force, and completed two tours of duty with VICE.
-Currently, Kevin is a FTO and uniformed patrol officer on day shift.
+Kevin was a FTO for over 15 years and is currently assigned as a juvenile sex crimes detective.
 He is also a certified Clandestine Laboratory Technician and has helped dismantle numerous meth labs throughout Stark County.

 Kevin loves active shooting sports and competes regularly in events including the National Patrol Rifle Competition, Rockcastle Pro AM 3-Gun, and Ohio Police and Fire Games among other smaller local matches.

 He is a perpetual student of firearms training and always strives to learn useful skills and information to better himself and pass that knowledge along to others.
-His base knowledge is gained from years of street experiences as well as training with some of the top instructors including: John “Shrek” McPhee, Kyle Defoor, Ken Hackathorn, Larry Vickers, Steve “Yeti” Fisher, and Dave Harrington.
+His base knowledge is gained from years of street experiences as well as training with some of the top instructors including: John “Shrek” McPhee, Kyle Defoor, Ken Hackathorn, Larry Vickers, Steve “Yeti” Fisher, Dave Harrington along with multiple classes from William Petty and Chase Jenkins from Centrifuge Training.
 He is also a regular student at the Alliance Police range with instructor Joe Weyer.

 This is should be a prospective customer's number one call to action, e.g., requesting a quote or perusing your product catalog.